Broumovsko Protected Landscape Area

 The Broumovsko Protected Landscape Area (Chráněná krajinná oblast Broumovsko, abbreviated CHKO Broumovsko) is a protected landscape area in Hradec Králové Region in the Czech Republic, on the border with Poland.
 It is named after the town of Broumov.
 The highest point is Čáp with 785 m a.s.l.

 Broumovsko has been a protected landscape area since 1991.
 It is well known for its aesthetically and ecologically valuable landscape: extensive complexes of sandstone rock formation as well as cultural heritage, which comprises especially religious and folk architecture.

 Geology and nature

 The Broumovsko Protected Landscape Area is composed of two different geologic formations, the Police highlands and the Broumov basin, separated by the ridge of the Broumov Walls.
 One of the main phenomena of this area is the cretaceous sandstone relief with vast rock towns, table mountains and cuestas.
-The deep cold gorges of the rock towns support rare floral life, rich alpine vegetation is found here in inverse positions, while on the rock plateaus warm and dry pine woods can be found.
+The deep cold gorges of the rock towns support rare floral life, and rich alpine vegetation is found here in inverse positions, while on the rock plateaus warm and dry pine woods can be found.